 - St. Mark’s Terrace & Doge’s Palace (3 hrs)- this is one of the best tours that gives you access to St. Mark’s Terrace and also visits Doge’s Palace, but it doesn’t spend much time in the church.

-- City Walking tour (3-5 hrs) – this walking tour covers many of the must-see sights in Venice, goes inside the Basilica, and also visits Doge’s Palace.
+- City tour (6.5 hrs) – this all-in walking tour covers many of the must-see sights in Venice, goes inside the Basilica, and visits Doge’s Palace.
+It also includes a gondola ride.

 6. Doge’s Palace